amaliaman/android-tips/tips/disable-edittext-focus.md

 It also gets focus on activity start, this means that if it's not handled than when the activity starts the focus is at the EditText and the keyboard is opened.

-There are a few stages to the solution, you can implement all or just a part of them depending on the requirement.
+There are a few steps to the solution, you can implement all or just a part of them depending on the requirement.
 ## Close keyboard + lose focus on touch outside
-Applies to **all** EditText views in the activity.
+- Applies to **all** EditText views in the activity.

-Add `dispatchTouchEvent` method to the relevant activity:
+- Add `dispatchTouchEvent` method to the relevant activity:
 ```java
 @Override
 public boolean dispatchTouchEvent(MotionEvent event) {